sirineno/Project_DL/README.md

-# Investigating Human Visual Salience Prediction Using Pretrained ANNs
+# Investigating Human Visual Salience Prediction Using Pretrained ANNs and linear probing

 Human attention is guided by both low-level visual features (e.g., contrast, edges) and high-level semantic information (e.g., faces, objects).
 Visual salience, which predicts where humans look first in an image, is a key topic in understanding human visual perception.